Generalized Schr\"odinger Bridge Matching: Experiment

 \subsection{Image domain interpolation and unpaired translation}

 Next, we consider unpaired translation between dogs and cats from AFHQ~\citep{choi2020stargan}.
 We aim to explore how appropriate choices of state cost $V_t$ can help encourage more natural interpolations and more semantically meaningful couplings.
-While the design of $V_t$ itself is an interesting open question, here we exploit the geometry of a learned latent space \citep{arvanitidis2017latent}.
-To this end, we use a pretrained variational autoencoder~\citep{kingma2014auto}, then define $V_t$ conditioned on an interpolation of two end points:
+While the design of $V_t$ itself is an interesting open question, here we exploit the geometry of a learned latent space.
+To this end, we use a pretrained variational autoencoder~\citep{kingma2014auto}, then define $V_t$ conditioned on an interpolation of two end points (notice that $x$ and $z$ respectively belong to image and latent spaces):

 Though $I(t,z_0,z_1)$ can be any appropriate interpolation, we find the spherical linear interpolation \citep{shoemake1985animating} to be particularly effective, due to the Gaussian geometry in latent space.
 As the high dimensionality greatly impedes DeepGSB, we mainly compare with DSBM \citep{shi2023diffusion}, the special case of our GSBM when $V_t$ is degenerate.
 As in DSBM, we resize images to 64$\times$64.